 Applications should include a resume and a vision statement (about 500 words) that explains how the candidate would approach the development of Thaden’s Meals program, including illustrative examples of potential projects, initiatives, and activities.
 The cover letter should also address salary requirements, if any.
-Applications must be submitted to Marcus Chang at ?email@example.com?? by April 21 for full consideration.
-The start date is negotiable, but must be no later than July 24.
+Applications must be submitted to email@example.com by January 31 for full consideration.
+The start date is negotiable, but must be no later than July 1.

 Thaden is an equal-opportunity employer and complies with all federal, state, and local laws that prohibit discrimination in employment because of race, color, national origin, citizenship, age (18 or older), religion, disability, marital status, veteran status, and sexual orientation.

 About Thaden School

 A new independent school in downtown Bentonville, Thaden opened in August 2017 with grades 7 and 9 and will grow incrementally over the next four years to serve students in grades 6 through 12.
 The school offers a challenging and balanced educational program that ignites in its students a passion for discovery and learning, prepares them to succeed in college, and inspires them to lead lives of integrity, purpose, and responsible global citizenship.
 Please visit the Thaden website for detailed information regarding its mission, leadership and faculty, educational programs, indexed tuition program, and campus plan as well as recent news releases and job postings.